EmanuelSanchez/WiCoFS/README.md

-# Arduino in C #
+# WiCoFS #
+## Wireless control for the flight simulator of google earth##

-Some libraries to program the Atmega328 in C pure
+Contain some libraries to program the Atmega328 in C pure

 ### Aditional Information ###